Website icon Xpert.Digital

 Kiva Robotics – the pioneer

-And what is happening in Germany?
+And what's happening in Germany?

 Logistics robots?
-Who needs something like that?
+Who needs those?

 The main reasons for this are: